List of Spider Riders characters: Spider Riders

 Leader of the Spider Riders and the Prince of Arachna.
-He is rather lazy for a ruler, preferring diplomatic solutions over fights, even against the Invectids.
-Some say it is because his spider Ebony is so powerful that he is afraid to let it loose.
-He would much rather negotiate with the enemy and only fight when absolutely needed.
-Lumen is bright, loquacious, and loves cute girls.
+He is rather lazy for a ruler, preferring diplomatic solutions over fights, even against the Invectids, and preferring to negotiate with the enemy and only fight when absolutely necessary.
+Some say this is because his spider Ebony is so powerful that he is afraid to let it loose.
+Lumen is bright, talkative, and loves cute girls.
 His weapon is a chain sword.